kata198/jsonToCsv/README.md

 	  one line of output per each innermost line item found.

 	You may not close a line item and then try to open another one.

-	All keys to be printed must be after the first line item.

 	Examples: